 In the summer of 2020, “words-only” picture book author, Tim McCanna, (Jack B. Ninja, Watersong) grabbed an iPad and began to dabble with Procreate.
 Within months, he sold Peach and Plum, a 3-book early graphic novel series to Little, Brown Books for Young Readers, which he wrote and illustrated.
 In this lively discussion and demonstration, learn how an untrained artist harnessed a digital medium and found his voice as an illustrator.

 Agent Kaitlyn Sanchez has sold over 50 picture books in her 4 years of agenting.
-In this workshop, she’ll review picture books and how they work, review picture book writing basics and how to apply them to your own writing, and discuss other tips and tricks to writing picture books.
+In this workshop, she’ll review picture books and how they work, review picture book writing basics and how to apply them to your own writing, and discuss other tips and tricks to creating stories in this format.
 If there's time, participants will share some of their work and get feedback on it.

 Why do some novels keep readers turning pages late into the night?
 The answer is often tension and conflict—the driving forces that give stories urgency, emotion, and momentum.
 This session explores why tension and conflict are essential in storytelling, the many forms they can take, and how you can weave them into your work.